Stop the #CensorshipMachine – Suggested talking points

 3. Tell them you oppose Article 13, the plan to make websites build mass content filtering programs.

-5. Tell them that for these reasons, you are asking them to vote against Articles 11 and 13 in the upcoming Copyright Directive vote.
-Highlight that this matters a lot to you, and how they vote on this will influence how you vote in the next election.
+5. Tell them that for these reasons, you are asking them to vote against Article 13 in the upcoming Copyright Directive vote.
+Highlight that this matters a lot to you, and that how they vote on this proposal will influence your vote in the next election.

 6. Don’t forget to thank the person at the end of the line, and if you are talking to an assistant, encourage them to pass on your message to the MEP.

 We’d love to hear how MEPs are responding!
-Please write down how the call went – and your notes to us at firstname.lastname@example.org.
+Please write down how the call went – and your notes to us at diego.naranjo(at)edri.org or andreea.belu(at)edri.org.
 You can include details like whether the person you talked with seemed to support or oppose our cause, and how they reacted to your call.
+Others are making calls already and it is very important to coordinate among us.